mbabramo/ACESim4/ReadMe.txt

 coordinates the use of the von Stengel et al. algorithm is located in SequenceForm.cs, which in turn executes code devoted to the algorithm (adapted from code provided von Stengel et al.) in the ECTAAlgorithm folder.

-The code specifically relevant to the additive evidence game is contained within the AdditiveEvidneceGame folder.
+The code specifically relevant to the correlated signals game is contained within the AdditiveEvidneceGame folder.
 Some of the options used by this game are not used in this paper.
 The ManualReports folder contains code to generate the Latex code for two of the diagram types; other code to generate diagrams is in the LitigCharts project.
 The content of spreadsheets that provide cross-tabulations of all the results is defined in the AdditiveEvidenceGameReportDefinition folder.
 The structure of the game tree, including the ordering of the decisions, is affected by AdditiveEvidenceGameDefinition.cs.